AyobamiOOje/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Ayobami Oje 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
+I'm Ayobami Oje 🤓, a data analyst, educator, and engineer and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As the Chief Analyst of the_DataVersewithAY, I provide consulting and training services for businesses and mentor aspiring analysts.*

 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.